 Anna Netrebko ‒ Biography

-It is rare for an artist to break through the boundaries of classical music stardom and gain wide recognition as an authentic operatic diva, but Anna Netrebko has achieved that and more.
-In a recording career stretching a mere dozen years she has not only seduced the classical world with the beauty of her voice, her superb vocal control and supreme musicality; she has also become an international icon.
-More than an operatic diva, Anna Netrebko is not just a grand diva but a woman with personality and charisma whose vivacious style and dazzling stage presence receive as much attention as her musical artistry.
+It is rare for an artist to break through the boundaries of classical music stardom and achieve recognition in the wider world, but Anna Netrebko has achieved that and more.
+In a recording career stretching a mere dozen years she has not only seduced the classical scene with the beauty of her voice, her superb vocal control and supreme musicality, she has also become an international icon.
+More than an operatic diva, Anna Netrebko is an enormously charismatic individual whose vivacious style and dazzling stage presence are as celebrated as her musical artistry.

-To have come so far in so little time is remarkable, and Deutsche Grammophon has been with her every step of the way.
-On her journey Netrebko has sold more than 4 million recordings on the Yellow Label.
+Deutsche Grammophon has been with the soprano since the beginning of her remarkable recording career.
+On her journey so far, Netrebko has sold more than 4,3 million recordings on the Yellow Label.
 Since the 2013 release of her first solo studio album in over five years – Verdi, featuring a superb collection of arias under renowned Verdi specialist Gianandrea Noseda – she has appeared in recordings of Eugene Onegin, Giovanna d’Arco and Il trovatore.
-New to the catalogue is a stunning new recording with Daniel Barenboim and the Staatskapelle Berlin of Strauss’s Four Last Songs (paired with Ein Heldenleben), and in January 2015 a live recording of Tchaikovsky’s Iolanta was released, with Netrebko portraying the eponymous heroine, one of opera’s most enigmatic figures.
+In November 2014 came a stunning new recording with Daniel Barenboim and the Staatskapelle Berlin of Strauss’s Four Last Songs (paired with Ein Heldenleben), and in January 2015 a live recording of Tchaikovsky’s Iolanta was released, with Netrebko portraying the eponymous heroine, one of opera’s most enigmatic figures.
 This was followed in October and November 2015 respectively by DVD/Blu-ray releases of Macbeth (from the Met, conducted by Fabio Luisi) and Don Giovanni (from La Scala, with Bryn Terfel, conducted by Daniel Barenboim).

-Netrebko’s extensive discography includes bestselling solo albums ‒ Sempre Libera, Russian Album, Souvenirs, In the Still of Night, and Anna Netrebko: Live at the Metropolitan Opera ‒ and many operas, including La traviata, Le nozze di Figaro, La bohčme, and I Capuleti e i Montecchi.
-Highlights from her videography include DVD or Blu-ray discs of La traviata, Le nozze di Figaro, I puritani, Manon, Lucia di Lammermoor, Don Pasquale, and Anna Bolena; plus a DVD of music videos, titled Anna Netrebko: The Woman, The Voice.
+Earlier highlights of Netrebko’s extensive discography include bestselling solo albums – Sempre libera, Russian Album, Souvenirs, In the Still of Night, and Anna Netrebko: Live at the Metropolitan Opera – and complete opera recordings of La traviata, Le nozze di Figaro, La bohème and I Capuleti e i Montecchi, among others.
+DVD/Blu-ray highlights include La traviata, Le nozze di Figaro, I Puritani, Manon, Lucia di Lammermoor, Don Pasquale and Anna Bolena, as well as a DVD of music videos, titled Anna Netrebko: The Woman, The Voice.
 Her CD Duets, with tenor Rolando Villazón, set a record for the best European debut ever for a classical album, climbing to the top of the pop charts in several countries.